astrolabsoftware/fink-broker/docs/user_guide/database.md

 ## Monitoring the data transfer

 There is a monitoring service attached to the database construction.
 Unfortunately at the time of writing, there is no built-in listeners in pyspark (2.4) to monitor structured streaming queries.
 So we had to develop custom tools, and redirect information in the Fink [dashboard](dashboard.md).
-This is automatically done when you start the `archive` service.
+This is automatically done when you start the `stream2raw` service.
 Just launch the Fink dashboard and go to [live](http://localhost:5000/live.html) or [history](http://localhost:5000/history.html) to see the incoming rate and consumption (archiving) rate:

 ```bash
 fink start dashboard